Claymaver/The-Great-Clock/README.md

 ```bash
 python main.py
 ```
+there is also a bat file included to lauch it with instead

 ### Inviting the Bot to Your Server
 Use the OAuth2 URL generated from the Discord Developer Portal to invite your bot: